-6. Dust: "Law Quarry Extension, Port Colborne Ontario, Air Quality Assessment " February 3, 2022 (Source: RWDI from time to time, considering actual impacts and operational considerations.
-The recommendations in the BMPP are based on processing areas, as necessary to mitigate dust, if the pit or quarry is located within 1,000 metres of a sensitive receptor.
+6. Dust: "Law Quarry Extension, Port Colborne Ontario, Air Quality Assessment " February 3, 2022 (Source: RWDI. he site will operate in accordance with a Best Management Practices Plan for fugitive dust (BMPP), which may be amended from time to time, considering actual impacts and operational considerations.
+The recommendations in the BMPP are based on the maximum daily production rates.
+At lower production rates, the control measures specified in the BMPP can be reduced accordingly, provided dust remains mitigated on site.